msopentechcn/enno-device-sdk/embedded-c/README.md

 |--docs(Developer guide & API documentation)

-Only two steps are needed to run the sample:
+Only 3 steps are needed to run the basic sample application:

 ## Build